munchgar/dat257phish/README.md

 - For JavaFX we use org.openjfx version 14
 - For SQLite Database we use version 3.32.3

-# How to use
-First follow the steps in Installation.
-Once you have run the application using the Maven tab the application will urge you to either sign in or register.
-- Register: Register by entering the prompts.
-- Log in: Either log in using the credentials you entered in the register section or use the Demo credentials.
-Username: Demo, Password: pass.

 # Frameworks used
 - GUI: [JavaFX](https://openjfx.io/) (openjfx) 14
 - Database: [SQLite](https://www.sqlite.org/index.html), SQLite dependency for [Maven](https://mvnrepository.com/artifact/org.xerial/sqlite-jdbc)
 - For managing dependencies [Maven](https://maven.apache.org/) has been used.

-**Documents -** contains our weekly reflections, both the individual and group reflections.

-The individual reflections for week X can be located at **Documents\Individual reflections\weekX\*** The group documentation can be found directly in **Documents\** and is one text file, divided by headers.

 # Credits
 - Date axis for charts: Christian Schudt and Diego Cirujano